OHBM-Aus/ohbm-aus.github.io/_posts/2025-04-24-2025-annual-meeting.md

 ## [**Abstract Submission**](https://docs.google.com/forms/d/e/1FAIpQLSdszArExvkNl095vvFTJ_vRWdGxeN3X-LP3dPMTAoCAEvHF_Q/viewform?usp=sharing&ouid=105443068307516321703)

 Abstract submissions are now open!
 Due to space limitations, not all abstracts may be accepted.

 **Accepted abstracts will be presented in the poster session, with a select few chosen by the ECR Committee for short talks.** All accepted abstracts will also be included in the official conference abstract compendium.

-<span style="color: red; font-weight: bold;">Deadline: September 22nd, 5 PM AEDT</span>
+<span style="color: red; font-weight: bold;">Deadline for oral presentation consideration: September 22nd, 5 PM AEDT</span>

+We will continue to accept **late/breaking abstracts until October 20th, 5 PM AEDT**.
+Please note that submissions received after September 22nd will only be considered for poster presentations (not oral presentations).

 <div style="text-align: center; margin: 20px;">
     <a href="https://docs.google.com/forms/d/e/1FAIpQLSdszArExvkNl095vvFTJ_vRWdGxeN3X-LP3dPMTAoCAEvHF_Q/viewform?usp=sharing&ouid=105443068307516321703" target="_blank" class="btn btn-primary btn-xl page-scroll">